Dynatrace/dynatrace-configuration-as-code/README.md

 #### Misc
 <a id="cli-misc"/>

-##### Logging all requests send to dynatrace
+##### Logging all requests/response send to dynatrace
 <a id="cli-misc-log-requests">

-Sometimes it is usefull for debugging to see send requets from monaco to the dynatrace api.
+Sometimes it is useful for debugging to see http traffic between monaco and the dynatrace api.
-This is possible by specifying a log file via the `MONACO_REQUEST_LOG` env variable.
+This is possible by specifying a log file via the `MONACO_REQUEST_LOG` and `MONACO_RESPONSE_LOG` env variables.

 The specified file can either be relative, then it will be located relative form the current working dir, or absolute.